International Studies & Programs

 • The College of Human Medicine offers a specialization in parasitic diseases that requires five courses with 65% or more Africa content.

-• Our Teacher Education program (ranked #1 for the past 20 years by U.S. News and World Report) has a long history of collaboration with ASC.
+• Our highly ranked Teacher Education program has a long history of collaboration with ASC.